Leo Hjelde

-Leo Fuhr Hjelde (born 26 August 2003) is a professional footballer who plays as a left-back or centre-back for club Sunderland.
-Born in England, He is a Norway under-21 international.
+Leo Fuhr Hjelde (born 26 August 2003) is a professional footballer who plays as a left-back or centre-back for Belgian Pro League club Mechelen.
+Born in England, he has represented Norway at youth international level.

 Early life

 Hjelde is the son of former Nottingham Forest and Rosenborg defender Jon Olav Hjelde, who was playing for South Korean K League club Busan I'cons when Leo was born in England.
 Jon Olav briefly returned to England to witness Leo's birth, after which the family moved to South Korea for several months to live with Jon Olav in Busan.
 They returned to England in mid-2004, and subsequently moved to Norway after Jon Olav's two-year spell at Mansfield Town ended in 2007.

 Club career

 Celtic

 On 29 July 2019, Hjelde signed a professional contract with Scottish Premiership club Celtic at 15 years old; he was brought straight into the reserve squad.

 On 22 January 2021, Hjelde signed for Premiership side Ross County on loan for the remainder of the season.
 He made his league debut the following day against Rangers in a 5–0 defeat.
 He scored his first professional goal on 6 March 2021 in a 3–2 win against Kilmarnock.
 His performances on loan led to Ross County boss John Hughes likening the young defender to former Celtic player Virgil van Dijk.